herrbert74/herrbert74.github.io/_posts/2024-05-22-caching-strategies-in-android.markdown

 *Update 3: Added Cache First - Network Parallel strategy*

+*Update 4: Added a remark on handling multiple loading states with sealed classes*

 Recently, I came across a few challenges that involved caching.
 In everything I do, I strive to understand as much of it as possible.
 What type of caching is available?
 How should I decide on strategies?
 I found information on the technical part, but I couldn't find Android-related instructions.
 I also ran across a few interesting tidbits that I would like to share.

 ## Caching types